Genogram Symbols

 Three-Generation Genogram

-Family genogram symbols offer a clear visualization of marital status, depicting whether individuals are married, divorced, separated, or engaged.
+Genogram relationship symbols offer a clear visualization of marital status, depicting whether individuals are married, divorced, separated, or engaged.
 A solid line represents a marriage, while a dashed line signifies engagement.
-Separation after marriage or engagement is shown by a short diagonal through the marriage line while a divorce is indicated by two short diagonal lines.
+Separation after marriage or engagement is shown by a short diagonal through the marriage line, while a divorce is indicated by two short diagonal lines.

-These lines are crucial for indicating how family members relate to each other, such as common-law marriages or cohabitation without formal union.
+These genogram relationship symbols are crucial for indicating how family members relate to each other, such as common-law marriages or cohabitation without formal union.
 Cohabitation is shown by the institution symbol on the relationship line of two dots and a dash while legal cohabitation uses a dot and a dash line.
-A casual relationship is indicated by a line of dots and a love affair is shown by a dot and dash line in pink.
+A casual relationship is indicated by a line of dots and a love affair is shown by a dot-and-dash line.
 A short diagonal across the relationship line shows the separation of the parties.

 Edit this Template